-Some of the most common questions we get from our customers are often related to the type of leather we use.
-Our existing collection features Italian Full Grain Aniline Leather with a wax pull up, which admittedly, sounds confusing and cumbersome.
-Here's how it breaks down:
+Some of the most common questions we get from our customers are often related to the type of leather we use in the making of our weekender bags and travel accessories.

 The leather production process can be categorized into three broad categories: Preparatory Stage, Tanning Stage, and Post-Tanning Stage.

-In this initial stage, there are ample pre-treatment components with the most common including preservation, de-hairing, de-fleshing, and splitting.
+In this initial stage, there are ample pre-treatment components the hides are treated with, the most common being preservation, de-hairing, de-fleshing, and splitting.

 Splitting is when leather is cut into two or more horizontal layers.
 Each of these layers represents a different grade or quality of leather.

-Nubuck leather is a Top Grain Leather that has been buffed to have short and soft protein fibres that give it a velvety feel.
+Nubuck leather is top-grain leather that has been buffed to have short and soft protein fibers that give it a velvety feel.

 There are various tanning methods that can be used, however, the most common are Vegetable Tanned and Chrome Tanned.